dvgis/threebox-es6/README.md

 Only in this fork, there is a list of new features implemented on top of the amazing work from [@peterqliu](https://github.com/peterqliu/threebox/):
 - Update to Three.js v117.
-- Update to Mapbox v1.10.0.
+- Update to Mapbox v1.11.1.
-- All the [examples](https://github.com/jscastro76/threebox/tree/master/examples) updated, and 3 more examples added with new features.
+- All the [examples](https://github.com/jscastro76/threebox/tree/master/examples) updated, and 4 more examples added with new features.
 - Support for multiple format objects (FBX, GLTF/GLB, Collada + OBJ/MTL).
 - Support for CSS2D Labels supporting rich HTML controls through a new LabelManager.
-- Support for tooltips/title browser-like and mapbox-like.
+- Support for CSS2D tooltips/title browser-like and mapbox-like.
-- Support for Objects3D bounding box and floor projection.
+- Support for Objects3D auto-centering, bounding box and floor projection.
 - Support for built-in Raycaster in loaded Objects3D and fill-extrusions together.
 - Support for built-in MouseOver/Mouseout, Selected, Drag&Drop, Drag&Rotate, Wireframe in loadedObjects including events.
 - Support for GeoJson standard features format import and export in different layers.